-To truly focus on members means creating a member-centric culture.
-Everything from your association’s strategy to day-to-day operations must drive a great member experience.
-That’s what will bring in new members and keep them around year after year.
+Being member-centric means that everything from your association’s strategies to day-to-day operations must help to drive a great member experience.
+That’s what will bring in new members, keep them engaged, and keep them around year after year.

-- Ask for feedback – Send members a survey at least once each year to ask them about their member experiences.
-Consider setting up a member advisory group and meet with them to get their input on how to improve member benefits.
-Establish a team that meets regularly to review member feedback and determine how to fine-tune the member experience.
+- Ask for member feedback – Send a member satisfaction survey at least once each year to ask about the member experience.
+You might also set up a member advisory group and meet with them regularly to get their input on how to improve member benefits and the member experience.
+Establish a team that meets regularly to review member feedback and fine-tune the member experience.

 2. Consider the member journey.

 - Make it easy to join – When potential new members land on your website, make sure there’s a clear and compelling path for them to become a member.
-Then, when prospects are ready to join, make sure the process is simple by streamlining your online form.
-Keep in mind that lengthy forms are a turn-off so be sure to ask for only what’s necessary in your online membership application to process their membership.
+Then, when prospects are ready to join, make sure the process is simple by streamlining your online membership form.
+Keep in mind that lengthy forms are a turn-off, so be sure to ask for only what’s needed to process their membership.
 You can ask for more data later.

 - Provide a great member onboarding experience – Make your new members feel welcome right away.
 Start by thanking them for their membership.
 Then, give them a short, simple list of what they can expect next and where to go for information.
 Get new members involved right away by asking them to connect with your organization and other members.
 For example, invite new members to a discussion forum for new members in your online community.

-- Inspire and enable members to get connected – Connect your members with industry information as well as education, volunteer, networking, and job opportunities by offering an online community.
+- Inspire and enable members to get connected – Speaking of online community, connect your members with industry information as well as education, volunteer, networking, and job opportunities by offering an online community.
 An online community helps you elevate and encourage networking among your association’s members.
-At the same time, it can make your association a part of your members’ daily social networking habits.

-- Offer members help through each stage of their careers – Think about what members need in each stage of their careers, and how your organization can support them.
-For example, offer students, new grads and early careerists opportunities to find internships, connect with mentors, and find their first jobs.
-Provide mid-careerists with networking and learning opportunities and connect them with their next great jobs to grow their careers.
+- Offer members help through each stage of their careers – Think about what members need in each stage of their careers and how your organization can support them.
+For example, offer students, new graduates, and those early in their careers with opportunities to find internships, connect with mentors, and find jobs.
+Provide mid-careerists with networking and learning opportunities and connect them with their next jobs to grow their careers.
 Connect late careerists with interns, mentees, and new hires.